Iceberg B-15: History

 In the last weeks of March 2000, Iceberg B-15 calved from the Ross Ice Shelf near Roosevelt Island, Antarctica.
 The calving occurred along pre-existing cracks in the ice shelf.
 The iceberg measured around 295 × 37 km, with a surface area of 10915 km2.
 Scientists believe that the enormous piece of ice broke away as part of a long-term natural cycle, which occurs every fifty to one hundred years.
 In 2000, 2002, and 2003, Iceberg B-15 broke up into several pieces, the largest of which, B-15A, covered 6400 km2 of the sea surface.

 In November 2003, after the separation from B-15J, B-15A drifted away from Ross Island on the open waters of the Ross Sea.
 In December 2003, a small knife-shaped iceberg, B-15K (about 300 km2), detached itself from the main body of B-15A and started drifting northward.
 By January 2005, prevailing currents caused B-15A to drift toward the Drygalski Ice Tongue, a 70 km extension of the land-based David Glacier, which flows through the coastal mountains of Victoria Land.
 A few kilometres from the ice tongue, the iceberg became stranded on a shallow seamount before resuming its northward course.
 On 10 April 2005, B-15A collided with the ice tongue, breaking off the tip of the ice tongue; the iceberg seemed unaffected by the collision.

 Iceberg B-15A continued to drift along the coast leaving McMurdo Sound.
-On 27–28 October 2005, the iceberg ran aground off Cape Adare in Victoria Land and broke into several smaller pieces, generating seismic signals that were detected as far away as the Amundsen-Scott South Pole Station the largest of which was still named B-15A (now measuring approximately 1700 km2).
+On 27–28 October 2005, the iceberg ran aground off Cape Adare in Victoria Land, generating seismic signals that were detected as far away as the Amundsen-Scott South Pole Station and broke into several smaller pieces, the largest of which was still named B-15A (now measuring approximately 1700 km2).
 Three additional pieces were named B-15P, B-15M, and B-15N.
 Iceberg B-15A then moved farther up north and broke up into more pieces.
 These were spotted by air force fisheries patrol on 3 November 2006.
 On 21 November 2006 several large pieces were seen just 60 km off the coast of Timaru, New Zealand—the largest measured about 1.8 km, rising 37 m from the surface of the ocean.